GuildWorks/titech-2023/docs/Bubble1/Bubble1-en.md

 ---

-#### Assembling the Pet Registration Screen
+#### Assemble the pet registration screen

-- Let's build a screen based on the image of the pet registration screen created by Adalo.
+- Let's build a screen based on the image of the pet registration screen created by Adalo
 ![bg right h:700px](images/2021-11-07-11-02-10.png)

 ---